chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 `dialect+driver://username:password@host:port/database`

 Feeding this to our instance of `Engine`, we're able to inform SQLAlchemy crucial information such as:
-- `dialect+driver`: is our database MySQL, PostgreSQL, etc? what DBAPI should our `Engine` connect to?
+- `dialect+driver`: Is our database MySQL, PostgreSQL, etc? what DBAPI should our `Engine` connect to?
-- `username:password`: what credentials do we need to connect to our database?
+- `username:password`: What credentials do we need to connect to our database?
-- `host:port`: where is our database?
+- `host:port`: Where is our database?
-- `database`: what is the name of our database?
+- `database`: What is the name of our database?

-Let's take a look at a couple examples of what an actual database URL could look like:
+So now let's take a look at a couple examples of what an actual database URL could look like:

 ```python
 # Connect to a local SQLite database